jainebri/Super-Simple-Stocks/README.md

 ##### Unit Test

 To test the code of the technical test, it has been used Test Driven Approach provided by maven, coding some junit test for each requirement.
-Additionally, it has been coded junit test to verfiy the availability of the services as the factory service and the simple stock service.
+Additionally, it has been coded junit test to verify the availability of the services as the factory service and the simple stock service.

 ##### Try Yourself

-The code for the technical test was built as an Eclipse project with a embebed version of Maven.
-To compile the code, dos load the folder super-simple-stock and import the project in Eclipse as a maven project.
-Alternatively, by console Rin the nexo command working in the folder super-simple-stock:
+The code for the technical test was built as an Eclipse project with a embedded version of Maven.
+To compile the code, download the folder super-simple-stock and import the project in Eclipse as a maven project.
+Alternatively, by console run the next command, working in the folder super-simple-stock:

      maven clean install

 This will compile the code and will execute the unit test.